mongodb-university/kafka-edu/docs-examples/v1.6/quickstart/README.md

-# MongoDB Kafka Connector Lite
+# Quick Start

-This docker compose starts the following services:
+This is the MongoDB Kafka Connector quick start.
+The quick start contains a docker environment with the following services:

 - MongoDB single node replica set
 - Kafka Connect